haneenaltaie/airbnb-price-prediction/README.md

 **data cleaning → feature engineering → model training → evaluation → deployment**

 It was built not only to improve prediction performance, but also to gain hands-on experience with real-world cloud deployment and machine learning operations.

+## Project Evidence

+This repository also includes:
+- SageMaker notebook screenshots
+- deployment workflow screenshots
+- final report documentation

+These files help show the full machine learning workflow from experimentation to cloud deployment.